-Besides snorkeling and hiking, at UH I've worked on a novel mathematical model to drive autonomous underwater vehicles.
+At UH I've worked on a novel mathematical model to drive autonomous underwater vehicles.
 This work has been presented at the IEEE Conference on Decision and Control (CDC).

 Summa cum laude, full scholarship awarded as a winner of a nation-wide competition.

 In UCSB's mechanical engineering department, I've worked on a distributed algorithm to drive autonomous land vehicles to patrol an area.
 We have implemented this algorithm to make a group of (real) robotic vehicles collaborate with virtual ones.
 Part of this work is now part of the Player/Stage open-source framework.

 Summa cum laude, completed the Path of Excellence honors program.